benders5e/benders5e/waterbender.md

 |20th | +6 | 1d12    | 20 ft. |200/400| 10| 6     |?|
 </div>

+You must have at least one hand free to use this ability.
+When you do so, the damage you take from the attack is reduced by 1d10 + your waterbending modifier + your waterbender level.
+If you reduce the damage to 0 and have at least one hand free, you redirect the element to make a ranged attack against a creature of your choice as part of the same reaction.

+You can use this ability a number of times equal to your bending modifier per long rest.

+### Stance
+Beginning at 2nd level, you adopt a particular stance as your specialty.
+Choose one of the following options:

 #### Water Ring
 In combat, you surround yourself with a ring of water which you can use as your source of bending.
 While surrounded by this ring, once per turn you can reduce the cost of a bending form by one chi.